Ghana Academy of Film and Television Arts: Activities

-In 2011 during the Awards night of the National Film and Television Institute (NAFTI) Film Lectures on the Ghanaian Motion Picture Industry in honour of legendary filmmaker, Kwaw Ansah the Academy honoured him with the GAFTA Osagyefo Lifetime Achievement Award for his pioneering of the creation of an independent Ghanaian cinema.
-The GAFTA Robert Johnson Silhouette Award for Exceptional Skills in Cinematography was instituted in 2012 to honour final year cinematography students of NAFTI who have creatively and aesthetically used cinematography in their films.
-The award was presented to its first recipient, Stanley Adjetey for the film Skin Canvas (2010) directed by Anita Afonu during the 20th NAFTI Students’ Film Festival in 2012.
+In 2011 during the Awards night of the National Film and Television Institute (NAFTI) Film Lectures on the Ghanaian Motion Picture Industry in honor of legendary filmmaker, Kwaw Ansah the Academy honored him with the GAFTA Osagyefo Lifetime Achievement Award for his pioneering of the creation of an independent Ghanaian cinema.
+The GAFTA Robert Johnson Silhouette Award for Exceptional Skills in Cinematography was instituted in 2012 to honor final year cinematography students of NAFTI who have creatively and aesthetically used cinematography in their films.
+The award was presented to its first recipient, Stanley Adjetey for the film Skin Canvas (2010) directed by Anita Afonu during the 20th NAFTI Students' Film Festival in 2012.

-The award was named after the late Award-winning, Ace cinematographer and former President of the Cinematographers Guild of Ghana (CGG), Robert Bob J Johnson who tragically died in a motorcycle accident in 2010.
-The second recipient of the award was Richard Dodzi in 2014 at the 21st NAFTI Students’ Film Festival for the film Tenso (2013), directed by Fiona Ansa.
+The award was named after the late Award-winning, Ace cinematographer and former President of the Cinematographers Guild of Ghana (CGG), Robert Bob J Johnson who died in a motorcycle accident in 2010.
+The second recipient of the award was Richard Dodzi in 2014 at the 21st NAFTI Students' Film Festival for the film Tenso (2013), directed by Fiona Ansa.
 In 2015, the third recipient was Ebenezer Aryetey.
-GAFTA also sponsored two other awards at the same festival, the award for Best Picture for both 2012 & 2013 year batches for the animation Dzolali (2012) directed by Jude Akwetey and the film Kwaku’s Web (2013) directed by Antoni-Jordi Owusu.
-Despite the Academy’s challenges, it is still doing its best to protect the interests of all its members and filmmakers and continuing to do whatever it can to contribute to the development of the industry.
+GAFTA also sponsored two other awards at the same festival, the award for Best Picture for both 2012 & 2013 year batches for the animation Dzolali (2012) directed by Jude Akwetey and the film Kwaku's Web (2013) directed by Antoni-Jordi Owusu.
+Despite the Academy's challenges, it is still doing its best to protect the interests of all its members and filmmakers and continuing to do whatever it can to contribute to the development of the industry.